 How do we bring research and practice together in way that are mutually informative?
 How do we connect policy and decision making to data, at a national, regional, local, or oragnizational level?
 What's the role of evidence in decision making?
 How can research and practice be mutually informative?
 How do we build fields of inquiry?

 P U B L I C A T I O N S

 Dorph, R., Schunn, C., & Crowley, K. (in press).
-Crumpled molecules and edible plastic: Science learning Activation in OST.
-After School Matters.
+Crumpled molecules and edible plastic: Science learning Activation in Out-of-School Time.
+Afterschool Matters.

 Knutson, K. & Crowley, K. (2016) Collaborating across the university/informal boundary: Broader impacts through informal science education.
 In L. Avraamidou & W.-M. Roth (Eds.), Intersections of formal and informal science.
 New York, NY: Routledge.